Ethics Surrounding Interprofessional Care

 AMERICAN NURSES CREDENTIALING CENTER (ANCC)

-The University of Wisconsin–Madison ICEP designates this enduring material for a maximum of 4 ANCC contact hours.
-The University of Wisconsin–Madison School of Nursing is Iowa Board of Nursing provider 350.
+The University of Wisconsin–Madison ICEP designates this enduring material for a maximum of 2.25 ANCC contact hours.

 CONTINUING EDUCATION UNITS

-Free, current version of Internet Explorer, Firefox, Safari, or Chrome.
-Some older browsers and Microsoft Edge could produce error messages or not display the content correctly.
+Free, current version of Chrome, Firefox, Safari, or Microsoft Edge.
+Some older browsers and Internet Explorer could produce error messages or not display the content correctly.

 Free, current version of Adobe Acrobat Reader or other .pdf reader